-In the span of the past couple years, few issues in this country have managed to consistently capture the nation’s attention and ire quite like the epidemic of police brutality which continues to take place on a near daily basis from coast to coast within the United States.
-Like a unrelenting disease, police brutality is a blight upon our public institutions that seems to know no boundaries.
-To the point where practically every major city in this country is plagued by it’s presence in some form or fashion; often times committed in some of the poorest and most marginalized communities of our society.
-In some cities, such as St. Louis, Baltimore and Chicago police misconduct and systemic violence have reached levels so high that the Department of Justice itself has been brought in to conduct federal investigations into worst departments which operate within these cities and their communities.
+In the span of the past couple of years, few issues in this country have managed to consistently capture the nation’s attention and ire quite like the epidemic of police brutality which continues to take place on a near-daily basis from coast to coast within the United States.
+Like an unrelenting disease, police brutality is a blight upon our public institutions that seems to know no boundaries.
+To the point where practically every major city in this country is plagued by its presence in some form or fashion; oftentimes committed in some of the poorest and most marginalized communities of our society.
+In some cities, such as St. Louis, Baltimore and Chicago police misconduct and systemic violence have reached levels so high that the Department of Justice itself has been brought in to conduct federal investigations into worst departments that operate within these cities and their communities.
 City to city, state to state, the names of victims who have been killed at the hands of police violence have become practically inescapable.
-Their faces a constant reminder of the deadly consequences of police brutality and impunity left unchecked by spineless, apathetic politicians and a emboldened power structure; which for decades has allowed cops free reign to commit some of the most heinous and vile crimes and abuses of power imaginable in neighborhoods all across the country.
-From Michael Brown, Eric Garner, Laquan McDonald, Tamir Rice, Fredie Grey, Walter Scott, Philando Castile, Terrence Crutcher, Alfred Olango, Jordan Edwards, Stephon Clark and countless others, one could literally page after page after page with the names of people who made national headlines because their lives were violently taken away after what began as benign encounters with law enforcement, only to be needlessly escalated into violent, deadly tragedies by the police.
+Their faces a constant reminder of the deadly consequences of police brutality and impunity left unchecked by spineless, apathetic politicians and an emboldened power structure; which for decades has allowed cops free reign to commit some of the most heinous and vile crimes and abuses of power imaginable in neighborhoods all across the country.
+From Michael Brown, Eric Garner, Laquan McDonald, Tamir Rice, Freddie Grey, Walter Scott, Philando Castile, Terrence Crutcher, Alfred Olango, Jordan Edwards, Stephon Clark and countless others, one could literally fill page after page after page with the names of people who made national headlines because their lives were violently taken away after what began as benign encounters with law enforcement, only to be needlessly escalated into violent, deadly tragedies by the police.

 Trump & the Culture War of Police Violence